 Drawing vs Painting: Which one is harder, and why?
 If you asked that question to a dozen artists, you’d probably get a dozen different answers.
 That’s because there’s no clear answer.
 Even those that purport to have the answer will admit there are a lot of factors that influence that answer.

-In this article, I will outline how drawing and painting differ from each other.
+In this article, I will outline how drawing and painting differ.
 Starting with a definition of drawing and painting.